-- Encourages integrated waste management planning and implementation, including but not limited to the creation of a state waste diversion goal. - Supports a regulatory authority role for local government to ensure the efficient management of recyclable material and solid waste. - Encourages "buy recycled" or "environmentally preferable purchasing" policies for government agency procurement. - Supports incentives and funding for programs that promote waste reduction, reuse and recycling, and development of related infrastructure. - 5.
-Supports continued or increased funding for programs to collect and monitor data on trash volumes, rates of diversion from landfill disposal and economic impacts of recycling. - Supports greater producer responsibility initiatives, such as "take back" regulations that assist consumers to appropriately recycle packaging materials or certain products (e.g., electronic equipment or mattresses). - 7.
+- Encourages integrated, sustainable waste management planning and implementation policy, including but not limited to centralized data collection requirements and formal statewide diversion targets. - Supports a regulatory authority role for local government to ensure the efficient management of recyclable material and solid waste, including application of laws that prescribe the use of county-funded disposal facilities for certain types of wastes, and other local bans on landfill disposal for certain types of debris. - Encourages "buy recycled" or "environmentally preferable purchasing" policies for government agency procurement. - 4.
+Supports incentives and funding for programs that promote waste reduction, reuse and recycling, and development of related infrastructure. - Supports continued or increased funding for programs to collect and monitor data on trash volumes, rates of diversion from landfill disposal and economic impacts of recycling. - 6.
+Supports greater producer responsibility initiatives, such as "take back" regulations that assist consumers to appropriately recycle packaging materials or certain products (e.g., cardboard and expanded polystyrene packaging, single-use plastic shopping bags, or mattresses). - 7.
 Opposes CRS Section 25-17-104, which currently limits local authority to regulate packaging materials (e.g., single-use plastic bags). - 8.
-Supports establishing deposit fee on beverage containers and that would be used to pay for recycling programs.
+Supports establishing a refundable deposit fee on beverage containers to increase recovery rates and pay for recycling programs.